hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 :::

-To proceed with the tutorial you will need to have installed a `hoprd` node either through Docker or with a hardware node such as Avado or Dappnoce.
-If you have not completed the installation process please [start here](start-here).
+Make sure you have installed a `hoprd` node either through Docker or with a hardware node such as Avado or Dappnoce.
+If you have not completed the installation process, please [start here](start-here).

 :::info Tip
-Please be aware that it can take up to `10` minutes for your `hoprd` node instance to boot up.
+Please be aware that it can take 10 minutes for your `hoprd` node to boot up.
 :::

 **Network Registry:** If you are part of the network registry and are starting your node to find your peerID, please note that **step 3** of the Admin UI & Funding section is altered for you.
-The details for your funding process are explained there, otherwise follow the rest of the tutorial as normal.
+Your funding process is explained there.
+Otherwise, follow the rest of the tutorial as usual.

 ## Admin UI & Funding

-If you used docker to install your node you should be able to access it at: [http://localhost:3000](http://localhost:3000) (replace `localhost` with your server ip address if you are using a VPS).
-Otherwise locate the HOPR client on your hardware node's associated browser.
+If you used Docker to install your node, you should be able to access it at: [http://localhost:3000](http://localhost:3000) (replace `localhost` with your server IP address if you are using a VPS).
+Otherwise, locate the HOPR client on your hardware node's associated browser.
 You should end up with an admin interface that looks like this:

 ![hopr-admin user interface](./images/admin-UI-first.png)

-**_Note:_** You may be greeted with a yellow screen asking you to check your settings, you can fix this by entering the correct API endpoint and token (see step 1 & 2).
+**_Note:_** You may be greeted with a yellow screen asking you to check your settings.
+You can fix this by entering the correct API endpoint and token (see steps 1 & 2).

-(**1**) First clikck on the gear icon this should give you a pop-up similar to the one below.
+(**1**) First, click on the gear icon.
+This should give you a pop-up similar to the one below.

 ![API info](./images/API-info.png)

-(**2**) From here make sure you have the correct information by default `API endpoint` should be set to `http://localhost:3001` but you may need to replace `localhost`with your server ip address if you used a VPS and change the `port` if you adjusted the mapping on installation.
-The`apitoken`will be whatever you have set your security token as in the installation process.
+(**2**) From here, make sure you have the correct information by default `API endpoint` should be set to `http://localhost:3001`, but you may need to replace `localhost`with your server IP address if you used a VPS and change the `port` if you adjusted the mapping on installation.
+The`apitoken` is whatever you have set your security token as in the installation process.

 (**3**) You will see a newly generated ETH & Node address.
 Use the ETH address to send [xDAI](https://www.xdaichain.com/for-users/get-xdai-tokens) and [HOPR tokens](/staking/how-to-get-hopr) to in order to fund your node. **Your node will not start until it has been funded.**

-**Network Registry:** If you are being funded as a part of the Network Registry, expand and copy the full `node address`, by default you will see a contracted string of five letters, click on them to expand the full address.
+**Network Registry:** If you are being funded as a part of the Network Registry, expand and copy the full `node address`.
+By default, you will see a contracted string of five letters.
+Click on them to expand the full address.
 It should look similar to this: `16Uiu2HAmMBYpQVq7rfFxV5iP3JPXJKs1dqRe2Z6HX7zXJgwjTzjV`.

-Make sure to copy your own `node address` and not the example above.
-Use your `node address` as your `peerID` when registering through this site to fund your node.
+Make sure to copy your node address, not the example above.
+Use your `node address` as your `peerID` when registering through this site.
 Once you have submitted your details, your node will automatically receive both xDAI and mHOPR (assuming you are eligible).

 Otherwise, we recommend you fund your node with **0.01 xDai & 10 wxHOPR**.
 Remember to use the node's ETH address for this.

 **Note:** After funding your node, you will have to wait a few minutes for it to start.
-When the process is finished you should see the output: **Node has started!**
+You should see this output when the process is complete: **Node has started!**

 :::info Tip